DRYCLEANERS ASK A PANEL OF EXPERTS ABOUT INSURANCE ARCHEOLOGY AND HOW IT CAN HELP PAY FOR NEEDED ENVIRONMENTAL CONSULTING AND LEGAL SERVICES

 Insurance Archeology is an artform that –combined with a trusted environmental attorney and a proven environmental consultant– can open up new funding opportunities for drycleaners facing the possibility of expensive environmental work.
 Once found, old Commercial General Liability (CGL) policies can help pay for many parts of an environmental cleanup including site investigation, remediation, defense counsel, and other potentially responsible party searches.
 They really are worth more than their weight in gold, and an experienced insurance archeologist is the key to unlocking that treasure.

-EnviroForensics’ President Jeff Carnahan, PolicyFind’s Director of Operations, Kristen Brown, Founding Partner of Paladin Law Group, John Till, and EnviroForensics’ Director of Dry Cleaner Accounts, Dru Shields, discussed this in a webinar with Cleaner and Launderer.
+EnviroForensics’ President Jeff Carnahan, PolicyFind’s Director of Operations, Kristen Drake, Founding Partner of Paladin Law Group, John Till, and EnviroForensics’ Director of Dry Cleaner Accounts, Dru Shields, discussed this in a webinar with Cleaner and Launderer.
 At the end, attendees submitted questions about their own insurance archeology and environmental situations for the panel to answer.

 This Q&A session has been lightly edited for clarity.